Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

-We estimate the coarse-grained complexity in terms of \textit{frames} of a fixed size, rather than working with pre-selected sources.
+We perform a scan of the EMU Pilot Survey data.
+When performing the scan we estimate the coarse-grained complexity within a sliding frame of fixed size, rather than working with pre-selected sources.
+The coarse-grained complexity is computed within each frame using the approach implemented in S19 without re-calibration.
+The approach is based on \texttt{gzip} compression using Lempel-Ziv (LZ77) and Huffman coding.
+Each frame is a \textit{blind} sample from the EMU-PS data, with a high likelihood of many containing no sources, or only part of the structure of a large complex source.
 After computing the complexity in a frame, it is shifted based on a defined stride length to the right and computed again, progressing in this manner until it overlaps with the edge of the image.
 Once the frame overlaps with edge of the image it returns to the starting column and is shifted down by the defined stride length, progressing in this manner until the frame overlaps with the lower edge of the image.
 Figure \ref{fig:stride} illustrates the sliding frame and the associated parameters.
 The choice of frame size, stride length and smoothing kernel size are the only free parameters used in this method.

 For the EMU-PS image, a frame is defined to be a 256 $\times$ 256 pixel region (equivalent to a span of approximately $\sim 12$ arcmin) that we slide based on a stride length of 64 pixels.
-This frame size exceeds the angular size of most known radio sources in the EMU-PS field, with the exception of a few Giant Radio Galaxies such as those shown in Figures 16 and 28 of \citet{Norris2021}.
+This frame size exceeds the angular size of most known radio sources in the EMU-PS field, with the exception of a few Giant Radio Galaxies such as those shown in Figures 16 and 28 of \citet{2021PASA...38...46N}.

 An important feature of the scan method is that the frames are \textit{blind} samples from the EMU-PS data.
 This helps reduce the risk of biasing the sample to preconceived notions of what is complex and interesting.
 It also avoids restricting the sampling to only regions of an image that are already represented in existing catalogue data.
 As a consequence of this method, many frames will not contain any detectable sources or objects of interest.
 Conversely, some frames may contain a part of a source but not the entire object.
 To help minimise this risk, a stride length of one quarter the span of the frame size was selected.
-The overlapping frames provide better coverage of the EMU-PS data for computing complexity, as they improve the probability of capturing larger complex structures in a single frame.
+The overlapping frames provide better coverage of the EMU-PS data for computing complexity, as they improve the probability of capturing entire complex structures, or interesting parts of structures in a single frame.